-The St. Leo Food Connection has been a consistent source of nutritious food and caring for people in need throughout Pierce County since 1982.
-We are devoted to distributing nutritious food to our society’s most vulnerable.
+From our beginnings in a Hilltop garage in 1982 to today, The St. Leo Food Connection has been a consistent source of nutritious food and caring for people in need throughout Pierce County.
+Our motto is “fighting hunger in Pierce County since 1982.”

-- The Break Bags Project provides 2,000 families with food bags to help them meet the nutritional needs of their children and family during extended Thanksgiving, Winter and Spring Breaks.
+Provides 2,000 families with food bags to help them meet their nutritional needs during extended Thanksgiving, Winter and Spring Breaks.

-- Summer Meals sites serves lunch to hundreds of children on weekdays throughout the summer.
+We operate a number of sites throughout the local community serving a free lunch to hundreds of children on weekdays throughout the summer.

 In addition, The Food Connection community works in conjunction with other social service providers on local, state and federal advocacy efforts to support low-income individuals and families.